 The remaining fruit will have lost much of its flavor to the syrup, but it should be tasty enough to serve atop ice cream or cake.

-- 1 cup sugar
+1 cup (200g) sugar

-Cover with plastic wrap and store in refrigerator until juice exudes from fruit and starts to combine with sugar to form syrup.
+Cover with plastic wrap and store in refrigerator until juice exudes from fruits and starts to combine with sugar to form syrup.
 This may take only 5 or 6 hours, or it may need a couple of days.
 A longer maceration won't harm anything, so feel free to leave it in fridge longer than it might need.

-Add vinegar and whisk to combine.
+Add vinegar to syrup and whisk to combine.